evoworks/other_software_info/readme.md

 >Youssef N, Susko E, Bielawski JP.
 Consequences of Stability-Induced Epistasis for Substitution Rates.
 Mol Biol Evol.
 2020 Nov 1;37(11):3131-3148. doi: 10.1093/molbev/msaa151.
 PMID: 32897316.

 Please cite these papers if you use these repositories.
+<br/><br/>

+## Ecological scaffold theory

+We designed **computer simulation of evolution in single populations and metapopulations motivated by a theoretical model**.
+These simulations show that although an altruistic mutant can be fixed within a single population of non-altruists by drift when nutrients are severely limited, the resulting altruistic population remains vulnerable to non-altruistic mutants.
+We then show how the imposition of the **ecological scaffold** onto a population of non-altruists alters the balance between selection and drift in a way that supports the fixation and subsequent persistence of altruism despite the possibility of invasion by non-altruists.

+All simulations and calculations were implemented in MATLAB code version R2021a (by Christopher Jones as a postdoc in the Bielawski Group) under license number 861043 for academic use using custom scripts.

+The paper describing the method is:

+>Jones, C. T., Meynell, L., Neto, C., Susko, E., & Bielawski, J. P. (2023).
+The role of the ecological scaffold in the origin and maintenance of whole-group trait altruism in microbial populations.
+BMC Ecology and Evolution, 23(1), 11.

+The repository for the code is: https://github.com/cjones2DAL/WGT-Altruism-Model-Code/tree/v1.0

+Please cite this paper if you use this repository.
+<br/><br/>